wk-j/annotation-net/Plugins/WebPart/README.md

 # GroupDocs.Annotation SharePoint Web-Part

- Team GroupDocs is glad to announce the addition of GroupDocs.Annotation Web- Part Front End for SharePoint developers.
-Using this release SharePoint developers can not only explore and investigate GroupDocs.Annotation for .NET Front End but can also customize this Web-Part according to their needs
+Using GroupDocs.Annotation SharePoint WebPart, SharePoint developers can not only explore and investigate GroupDocs.Annotation for .NET Front End but can also customize this Web-Part according to their needs

 # Features